fanoframework/fano-jwt/README.md

 ### Create secret key

-Edit 'secretKey` key in `config/config.json` with your secret key.
+Edit `secretKey` key in `config/config.json` with your secret key.
 To generate random key, you can use Fano CLI.

 ```